TheJacksonLaboratory/intro-to-hpc/_episodes/14-Globus-for-Data-Transfers.md

 teaching: 10
 exercises: 0
 questions:
-- How to connect to Sumhpc"
+- "What is Globus?"
+- "When do I need to use Globus?"
 objectives:
-- "Introduction to basic Slurm commands"
+- "Understand what Globus is used for."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "User Globus to transfer files to and from HPC."
+- "User Globus to transfer files to and from Tier2."
 ---
-FIXME

 {% include links.md %}

-### Globus
+## Globus

+- Globus is used to transfer data to and from the HPC environment.

+- Globus is used to move data to and from Tier2.

+- Please see workshop video on how to use Globus (emailed after workshop).